thecapacity/thecapacity.github.io/_posts/2007-12-14-why-am-i-scared-shtless.md

 **So why have I been hesitant to start my own business?**

-> &#8220;If you think you’re afraid your business will fail, you’re not.
-You might be afraid of poverty, of humiliation, of never finding happiness, but you’re not afraid your business will fail.
-Figure out what the problem really is and stop pretending the Big White Elephant of Fear hasn’t taken up residence in the corner of your home office.&#8221;
+> &#8220;If you think youre afraid your business will fail, youre not.
+You might be afraid of poverty, of humiliation, of never finding happiness, but youre not afraid your business will fail.
+Figure out what the problem really is and stop pretending the Big White Elephant of Fear hasnt taken up residence in the corner of your home office.&#8221;

-It&#8217;s a great insight written quite some time ago [Naomi](http://ittybiz.com/author/admin/ "Naomi Dunford") over at [ittybiz](ittybiz.com "IttyBiz.com") in her article [Entrepreneurship: What To Do When You’re Scared Sh*tless](http://ittybiz.com/entrepreneurship-what-to-do-when-youre-scared-shtless/).
+It&#8217;s a great insight written quite some time ago [Naomi](http://ittybiz.com/author/admin/ "Naomi Dunford") over at [ittybiz](ittybiz.com "IttyBiz.com") in her article [Entrepreneurship: What To Do When Youre Scared Sh*tless](http://ittybiz.com/entrepreneurship-what-to-do-when-youre-scared-shtless/).

 I&#8217;ve had this link laying around in my head for a while now, not because I was scared to post it but because **I wasn&#8217;t sure what &#8220;action&#8221; I can take from the lesson.**